site-prism/site_prism/UPGRADING.md

 An additional piece of work to further amplify the gems logging has been done, so no additional work from the user is required to make these changes function or be diagnosable (Should something go wrong).

-NB: `no` as a filename was erroneously banned in the early `5.0.x` versions
+NB: `no` as a DSL item name was erroneously banned in the early `5.0.x` versions

 ## Shadow Root